opsschool/curriculum/disaster_recovery.rst

 * Asset Identification
     A name, a FQDN or an IP.
-    Whatever helpes you identifying the asset.
+    Whatever helps you identifying the asset.

 * Business Priority
     Non-Essential, Essential, Critical.